Deopham History

 An announcement of his appointment appeared in the Ecclesiastical Gazette, Vol VII (Feb 1845).
 He is also listed in the 1845 edition of White’s History, Gazetteer, and Directory of Norfolk, and the City and County of the City of Norwich.

-He first appears in the Deopham Burial Register on April 3rd 1845 where he signs himself “Henry Spencer, Curate”:
+He first appeared in the Deopham Burial Register on April 3rd 1845 where he signed himself “Henry Spencer, Curate”:

 The Rev. Henry Spencer asked in letters to Canterbury a couple of times what he would need to do to get the Vicar’s job when he died, the second instance being on February 8th 1850 (only a month before the death of the Rev. Richard Adams):